Life As a Construction Manager

-Construction Manager Definition Plan, direct, or coordinate, usually through subordinate supervisory personnel, activities concerned with the construction and maintenance of structures, facilities, and systems.
+Construction Manager Example Plan, direct, or coordinate, usually through subordinate supervisory personnel, activities concerned with the construction and maintenance of structures, facilities, and systems.
 Participate in the conceptual development of a construction project and oversee its organization, scheduling, budgeting, and implementation.
 Includes managers in specialized construction fields, such as carpentry or plumbing.

 - Apply green building strategies to reduce energy costs or minimize carbon output or other sources of harm to the environment.